Bikatr7/Kudasai/README.md

 **Kijiku**<a name="kijiku"></a>

-Kijiku is an openai translation module, it is used to translate Japanese to English.
+Kijiku is the OpenAI translation module, it is used to translate Japanese to English.
 It is very accurate and is the recommended translation module.

 You also need an api key for Kijiku to work, you can get one here: https://beta.openai.com/

-Currently, you can get a free api trial credit that lasts for a month and is worth around 15 dollars.
+Currently, you can get a free API trial credit that lasts for a month and is worth around 15 dollars.

 Kijiku is vastly more complicated and has a lot of steps, so let's go over them.

 Provided you accept the prompt and choose '2' to run Kijiku, you will be prompted to enter your api key.
 Provided all goes well, Kijiku will attempt to load it's settings from KudasaiConfig, if it cannot find them, it will create them.
 Kijiku will store your obfuscated api key locally under KudasaiConfig under your user directory.

-You will also be prompted if you'd like to change these settings, if you choose to do so, you'll be asked for which setting you'd like to change, and what to change it too, until you choose to exit.
-Multiple things can be done in this menu.
+You will be prompted if you'd like to change these settings, if you choose to do so, you'll be asked for which setting you'd like to change, and what to change it too, until you choose to exit.
+Multiple things can be done in this menu, including changing your api key.
 If you want to change anything about the settings, you do it here.

 You can also choose to upload your own settings file in the settings change menu, this is useful if you want to use someone else's settings file.
-You would do so by placing the json file in the same directory as Kudasai.py and then selecting 'c' in the settings change menu.
+You would do so by placing the json file in the same directory as kudasai.py and then selecting 'c' in the settings change menu.
 This will load the file in and use it as your settings.

 After that you will be shown an estimated cost of translation, this is based on the number of tokens in the preprocessed text.
-Kijiku will then run and translate the preprocessed text and no other input is required.
+Kijiku will then prompt for confirmation, run, and translate the preprocessed text and no other input is required.

 Also note that Kijiku's settings are very complex, please see the section below for more information on them.